API Reference

 An implementation of the EHM2 algorithm, as documented in [EHM2].

-static compute_association_probabilities(net: EHM2Net, likelihood_matrix: numpy.ndarray) numpy.ndarray
+compute_association_probabilities(net: EHMNet, likelihood_matrix: numpy.ndarray) numpy.ndarray

 Compute the joint association weights, as described in Section 4.2 of [EHM2]